-NSDC = Newark and Sherwood District Council DPD = Development Plan Documents LDD = Local Development Documents
+NSDC = Newark and Sherwood District Council

+DPD = Development Plan Documents

+LDD = Local Development Documents

+Policy Strategic/(Area Responsible Implementation Indicators Target

+Objectives) Agency

+SP1 SP2 1, 2, 3, 5, 6, 7, NSDC Core Strategy Adoption of Allocations & Adoption of Plan Review -

+9, 11 and 12 Policies Development Management Amended Allocations &

+Developers DPD Development Management DPD

+Allocations & by Autumn 2018

+Landowners Development

+Management DPD Net Additional Dwellings per To maintain a minimum 5 year

+annum housing land supply

+Affordable housing

+SPD Percentage of net additional To seek to achieve the appropriate

+dwellings in Sub-Regional levels of growth in the Sub-

+Development Centre, Service Centres and Regional Centre, Service Centres

+Management Principal Villages (as set out in and

+Process SP2) Principal Villages, on average, over

+a rolling five year period.

+Where the five year land

+supply position falls below 5 To deliver the approach to the

+years for a period of two Spatial Strategy

+consecutive years, the LPA will

+seek to assist the owners of

+the Opportunity sites to

+unlock delivery.
+Measures

+could include securing

+alternative sites for the

+existing use, granting

+Permission in Principle on

+brownfield sites, seeking

+Government funding to assist

+in the release of the site,
-Policy Strategic/(Area Responsible Implementation Indicators Target Objectives) Agency SP1 SP2 1, 2, 3, 5, 6, 7, 9, 11 and 12 NSDC Core Strategy Policies Adoption of Allocations & Development Management Adoption of Plan Review - Amended Allocations & Developers Allocations & DPD Development Management DPD by Autumn 2018 Landowners Development Management DPD Net Additional Dwellings per annum To maintain a minimum 5 year housing land supply Affordable housing SPD Percentage of net additional dwellings in Sub-Regional To seek to achieve the appropriate levels of growth in the Sub- Development Management Process Centre, Service Centres and Principal Villages (as set out in SP2) Regional Centre, Service Centres and Principal Villages, on average, over Process 572) a rolling five year period.
-SP3 1, 2, 3, 4, 5, 6, 9 and 10 NSDC Core Strategy Policies Adoption of Allocations & Development Management Adoption of Plan Review - Amended Allocations & Developers DPD Development Management DPD by Autumn 2018 Landowners Allocations & Development Management DPD Availability of local services and facilities.
-Minimise net loss of local services and facilities Affordable housing SPD Completions of rural affordable housing To increase rural affordable housing Development New employment, tourism

-Policy Strategic/(Area Objectives) Responsible Agency Implementation Indicators Target henry Management Process and other rural diversification uses.
+Policy Strategic/(Area - Implementation Indicators Target Objectives) Agency consider purchasing the site on behalf of the Council's Development Company or Compulsory Purchase.
+SP3 1, 2, 3, 4, 5, 6, 9 and 10 NSDC Developers Landowners Core Strategy Policies Allocations & Adoption of Allocations & Development Management DPD Adoption of Plan Review - Amended Allocations & Development Management DPD by Autumn 2018 Development Management DPD Affordable housing SPD Availability of local services and facilities.
+Completions of rural affordable housing Minimise net loss of local services and facilities To increase rural affordable housing Development Management Process New employment, tourism and other rural diversification uses.
 To increase appropriate employment, tourism and other rural diversification uses.
-Change in areas of biodiversity importance No net loss in areas of biodiversity importance SP4B 1, 2, 3, 4 and 8 NSDC RSLs Core Strategy Policies Affordable housing Completions of rural affordable housing in the villages set out in SP4B To increase affordable housing in the villages set out in SP4B, where it is needed Landowners SPD Development Management Process Use of SP4B to refuse inappropriate development To maintain the Green Belt for the purposes for which it was designated SP5 1, 2, 5, 6, 7, 9, 11 NAO 1 NSDC NCC Developers Infrastructure Providers Core Strategy Development Management Process Planning Permission granted for the three Strategic Sites Planning permission granted by 2018/19 SP6 1, 3, 6, 7, 9 and 13 NSDC NCC Core Strategy Allocations & DM DPD Monitor implementation of Appendix D schemes Achieve infrastructure development in line with the triggers and timescales set out in Appendix D
+Change in areas of biodiversity importance No net loss in areas of biodiversity importance SP4B 1, 2, 3, 4 and 8 NSDC RSLs Core Strategy Policies Completions of rural affordable housing in the villages set out in SP4B To increase affordable housing in the villages set out in SP4B, where it is needed Affordable housing

+Policy Strategic/(Area Responsible Implementation Indicators Target

+Objectives) Agency

+Landowners SPD Use of SP4B to refuse To maintain the Green Belt for the

+inappropriate development purposes for which it was

+Development designated

+Management

+Process

+SP5 1, 2, 5, 6, 7, 9, NSDC Core Strategy Planning Permission granted Planning permission granted by

+11 for the three Strategic Sites 2018/19

+NAO 1 NCC Development

+Management Where the five year land To deliver the approach to the

+Developers Process supply position falls below 5 Spatial Strategy

+years for a period of two

+Infrastructure consecutive years, the LPA will

+Providers seek to assist the owners of

+the Opportunity sites to

+unlock delivery.
+Measures

+could include securing

+alternative sites for the

+existing use, granting

+Permission in Principle on

+brownfield sites, seeking

+Government funding to assist

+in the release of the site,

+consider purchasing the site

+on behalf of the Council's

+Development Company or

+Compulsory Purchase.

+SP6 1, 3, 6, 7, 9 and NSDC Core Strategy Monitor implementation of Achieve infrastructure

+13 Appendix D schemes development in line with the